Political Memorabilia

 Join The Club!

 American Political Items Collectors (APIC) - APIC is the APICnational organization for collectors of political memorabilia.
 Whether you collect presidentials, locals or cause items -- buttons, posters, lanterns, clothing, books or whatever -- APIC is the group for you!
 There are regional chapter shows (i.e., political flea markets) and a bi-annual national convention.
 You also get a directory of thousands of fellow collectors and a monthly glossy magazine included with your membership.
-APIC, with thousands of active members, also has many "specialty chapters" (Locals, Causes, Obama, Reagan, JFK, Nixon, Clinton, etc.).
-Let them know that we referred you (write "Ron Gunzburger" or "#8327" as the referring member on your application) -- as Politics1 strongly supports and promotes the hobby.
+APIC, with thousands of active members, also has many "specialty chapters" (Locals, Causes, Trump, Obama, Reagan, JFK, Nixon, Clinton, Carter, etc.).
+Let them know that we referred you (write "Ron Gunzburger" or "#8327" as the referring member on your application) - as Politics1 strongly supports and promotes the hobby.
 Every person interested in collecting really should become an APIC member.
 You can also find APIC on Facebook.
 Join today!

 Politics1 Research Library

 Our EXCLUSIVE research archive ... now available online to you ... and 100% FREE!!
 These three exhaustive directories identify every candidate for Governor, U.S. Senator and Congress -- from all 50 states -- who ran as third party or independent candidates, quit or died before the elections, or lost the nomination in the primaries or at the conventions.
+Extensive online records are now available, enabling effective web searches of Governor, US Senate, and Congressional candidates from 2003-2026, so no further updating of these files are needed.

 Directory of Governor Candidates (1896-2002 Edition)